This post may contain affiliate links. Please see my disclosure policy for details.

 Once you’ve parked up or walked towards the main esplanade, you need to head over to the beach where the Troon sand dunes are.

 But, I did have fun trying to recreate some photos while breathing in the fresh sea air and enjoying the views.

 Can I visit the Christabel ship from Outlander?

 Yes!
 It’s actually called the Reaper in Fife and is located in the Scottish Fisheries Museum in Perthshire.

-It’s birthed in Anstruther Harbour not far from Dysart Harbour so its perfect accompaniment to an Outlander day out.
+It’s birthed in Anstruther Harbour not far from Dysart Harbour so it’s the perfect accompaniment to an Outlander day out.

 She was a two-masted sailing lugger and in 1930 held the record for the largest catch of herring in Shetland, a quarter of a million fish (or 223 crans if you can speak sailor).